rhr18818/internet-programming-laboratory/registration-1page/readme.md

-# Detailed README: Registration Form Project
+# Detailed README: Single Page Registration Form Project

 This README provides an in-depth look at the registration form project, a web application designed to collect user information.
 This project was developed as part of my Internet Programming Laboratory course.